are ancient Hindu texts, constituting the oldest written material of

 (King of the Gods).
-Also invoked in the Rigveda are Savitr, Vishnu, Pushan, Brihaspati, Brahmanaspati and Rudra.
+Also invoked in the Rigveda are Savitr, Vishnu

+Pushan, Brihaspati, Brahmanaspati and Rudra.

 Some natural phenomena too are invoked in the hymns, including Dyaus Pita

 (Father Heaven), Prithvi (Mother Earth), Surya

-(Sun God), Apas (the waters), Vayu (the wind), Parjanya (thunder and rain) and the Sapta
+(Sun God), Apas (the waters), Vayu (the wind), Parjanya (thunder and rain)

 Ashvins, Vasus, Rudras, Sadhyas, Maruts, Rohus and the Vishvadevas (all the

 Gods of the Universe) receive due mention in the hymns as well.

 Structure-wise, the hymns are arranged in decreasing order for each

 collection of deities.
 For each deity, the hymns gradually progress from

 longer to shorter.
 The number of hymns per book, though, increases.
 The